commercialhaskell/stack/doc/build_command.md

   console noise.
 If you would like to see this content instead, you can use the `dump-logs` option.

+### The `stack build --pedantic` flag

+Pass the flag to build your project with the GHC options `-Wall` and `-Werror`.
+`-Wall` turns on all warning options that indicate potentially suspicious code.
+`-Werror` makes any warning into a fatal error.

 ### The `stack build --watch-all` flag

 Pass the flag to rebuild your project every time any local file changes (from